 Corrosive materials used as fertilizers or for dust control can collect on the underbody of the vehicle.
-These materials will accelerate corrosion of underbody parts.
+These materials could cause corrosion of underbody parts.
 It is recommended that the underbody be flushed occasionally with plain water.
 Thoroughly clean any areas where mud or other debris can collect.
-Sediment packed in closed areas should be loosened to ease its removal, taking care not to chip or otherwise damage paint.
+Sediment packed in closed areas should be loosened to ease it's removal, taking care not to chip or otherwise damage paint.